csstools/postcss-plugins/plugins/css-has-pseudo/README.md

 ### Specificity

-`:has` transforms will result in at least one attribute selector with specificity `0, 1, 0`.
+`:has` transforms will result in at least one attribute selector with specificity `0, 1, 0`.<br>
-If your selector has only tags we won't be able to match the original specificity.
+If your selector only has tags we won't be able to match the original specificity.

 Before :